Home

 Breakdown of head gasket repair steps

-An experienced mechanic is necessary if your head gasket has blown, and you shouldn’t try to repair it yourself.
+You shouldn’t try to repair a head gasket yourself — an expert is always needed for this job!
 Here are the main steps mechanics will take when repairing your car.

 • Inspection — Your mechanic will investigate your blown gasket, paying special attention to the cylinder head.